bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="HTML div id, slider-wrapper." />
 </p>

-These list items here.
+<p>These list items here.
 These are my actual slides.
-And I want to set some styling for those.
+And I want to set some styling
+for those.
 First of all, I&apos;m going to make sure the background image covers the entire list item.
-Even if they were to get a little bit cropped, then that&apos;s fine.
+Even if they were to get a little bit cropped, then that&apos;s fine.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 373. example, css for the slides, again (223) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">